omarreis/vsop2013/PublishInnoSetupOnMSStore.md

 1) The program EXE and the installer EXE must be signed with a Authenticode certificate ( those that require USB security stick when signing )

-note: according to this post by Jernej Simončič, non-EV certificates are accepted. https://groups.google.com/g/innosetup/c/f2-s8egy4s0
+note: according to this post by Jernej Simončič, non-EV certificates are also accepted. https://groups.google.com/g/innosetup/c/f2-s8egy4s0
 ( I previously said that EV certificate was required )